 A hospital's operating margin refers to the facility revenue after subtracting operating costs such as wages, medical equipment and supplies, rent, and other expenditures.
 To remain operational, hospitals must be able to pay these fixed costs without going into debt.

-Fig 9 Net Operating Profit Margin and other financial strength indicators for Massachusetts General Hospital.
-Insights from Definitive Healthcare based on most recent available CMS data.
+Fig. 9: Net Operating Profit Margin and other financial strength indicators for Massachusetts General Hospital.
+Insights from Definitive Healthcare based on most recent available CMS data, 2018 (accessed July 2019.)

-According to Definitive Healthcare data, the average net operating margin is -3.3 percent, meaning that the majority of hospitals are not turning a profit.
-Of hospitals with a positive operating margin, the average is 11.3 percent.
-Hospitals with a negative operating margin averaged -20.7 percent.
-Of the 7,800 hospitals tracked by Definitive Healthcare, 21 reported a profit margin of 0.
+According to Definitive Healthcare data, the average hospital net operating margin is -0.08 percent, meaning that most U.S. hospitals are not turning a profit.
+Of hospitals with a positive operating margin, the average is 15.8 percent.
+Hospitals with a negative operating margin averaged -27.5 percent.
+Of the 7,800 hospitals tracked by Definitive Healthcare, 10 reported a profit margin of 0.

 Bad Debt refers to revenue loss that occurs when a hospital requests payment from a patient for care provision and does not receive the full amount.
 New, narrower guidelines were enacted as of January 1, restricting what qualifies as bad debt.
 Under the original guidelines, any lack of repayment was reported as bad debt.
 Now, bad debt is only valid if there was an event in a patient's life, such as unemployment, that led to the inability to pay for their care.

-Fig 10 Financial Comparisons: Financial Ratio Analysis DHC Visual Dashboard featuring Bad Debt to Net Patient Revenue and Net Income Margin .
-Insights from Definitive Healthcare based on most recent available CMS data.
+Fig. 10: Financial Comparisons: Financial Ratio Analysis DHC Visual Dashboard featuring Bad Debt to Net Patient Revenue and Net Income Margin.
+Insights from Definitive Healthcare based on most recent available CMS data (accessed July 2019.)

 With these new bad debt guidelines uncompensated care, including charity care, will still be provided to patients, but the way it is reported will change.
 A high bad debt ratio can impact the amount of charity care a hospital is able to provide to patients.
 Bad debt also negatively impacts hospital revenue, restricting available services.

-According to Definitive Healthcare data, the average bad debt to net patient revenue ratio is 9.4 percent.
-Only six of the 4,500 hospitals reporting bad debt claimed a negative ratio.
-Of those six, only one hospital also reported a negative net patient revenue.
+According to Definitive Healthcare data, the average bad debt to net patient revenue ratio is 9 percent.
+Only six of the 4,495 hospitals reporting bad debt claimed a negative ratio.
+Of those six, four hospitals also reported a negative net patient revenue.